Jersey City can’t decriminalize marijuana, NJ attorney general says

 JERSEY CITY, N.J. — New Jersey's attorney general told Jersey City on Friday that it doesn't have the power to decriminalize marijuana, a day after the municipality said it would downgrade possession of the drug to a misdemeanor.

+A letter from Attorney General Gurbir Grewal to chief Jersey City Prosecutor Jake Hudnut told the city's chief prosecutor that he doesn't have the legal authority to do so, but Hudnut said the despite the missive from Trenton, the decree to decriminalize marijuana will remain in place.

-A letter saying so was sent from Attorney General Gurbir Grewal to chief Jersey City Prosecutor Jake Hudnut.
-It starts by saying the AG’s office “takes no position” on the legalization or decriminalization of marijuana as a matter of policy.
+The letter starts by saying the AG’s office “takes no position” on the legalization or decriminalization of marijuana as a matter of policy.

 “Rather, I write to advise that, as a municipal prosecutor, you do not have the legal authority to decriminalize marijuana or otherwise refuse to criminally prosecute all marijuana-related offenses in the municipal courts of Jersey City,” Grewal writes.
 “Accordingly, I am instructing you that your memorandum of void and has no effect.”